-At Whiting Forensic Institute under established security conditions this class is accountable for leading lower level staff in the development and maintenance of an effective therapeutic environment for patients on a unit.
+At Whiting Forensic Hospital under established security conditions this class is accountable for leading lower level staff in the development and maintenance of an effective therapeutic environment for patients on a unit.

-Receives general direction from a Head Nurse or other nursing supervisor.
+Receives general direction from a Head Nurse, a Forensic Head Nurse, or other nursing supervisor.

 Leads Forensic Treatment Specialists.